timescale/docs/timescaledb/how-to-guides/schema-management/indexing.md

 To define an index as a `UNIQUE` or `PRIMARY KEY` index, the index must include the time column and the partitioning column, if you are using one.
-For example, a unique index must include at least the `(time, location)` columns, in addition to any other columns you want to use. we find UNIQUE indexes in Generally, time-series data uses `UNIQUE` indexes more rarely than relational data.
+For example, a unique index must include at least the `(time, location)` columns, in addition to any other columns you want to use.
+Generally, time-series data uses `UNIQUE` indexes more rarely than relational data.